Survey Highlights How Independent Medical Practices Are Addressing the Pandemic and Planning for Future Practice Operations

 In addition, on April 26, Medicare announced it would discontinue its Advanced Payment Program that enabled providers to request an advanced payment of up to 100% of the Medicare payment amount based on a three-month lookback period.
 Providers were hoping these funds, which required repayment within 120 days, would help offset immediate financial losses.

 Given the impact of COVID-19 on everyone’s mental health, it is not surprising that patient volumes at mental health practices decreased by only 19% on average.
-This could be due to these providers’ immediate transition from in-person visits to telemedicine.
-Sixty-five percent of respondents say their mental health practices are telemedicine only, and 87% say they will continue to use telemedicine in the future.
-Shifting to telemedicine enables these providers to render uninterrupted mental health services during a time when those services are needed most.
+This could be due to these providers’ immediate transition from in-person visits to telehealth.
+Sixty-five percent of respondents say their mental health practices are telehealth only, and 87% say they will continue to use telehealth in the future.
+Shifting to telehealth enables these providers to render uninterrupted mental health services during a time when those services are needed most.
 In contrast, physical, speech, and occupational therapists have seen a 67% decrease in patient volumes on average.
-This could be due to a slower telemedicine adoption rate.
+This could be due to a slower telehealth adoption rate.
 One third of these providers say they offer in-office appointments only.